-where C is the total number of clients and D is the total number of digits used to generate the subspaces, $\bar{\mu}c$ is the average parametric representation1 of digits for client c and $\bar{\mu}0$ is the average representation between all clients and digits.
+where C is the total number of clients used to generate the subspace, $\bar{\mu}c$ is the average parametric representation between digits for client c and $\bar{\mu}0$ is the average representation between all clients and digits.
 Employing LDA and random based techniques as an alternate method to PCA for generating a subspace serves in two capacities.
 First, it gives one insights into how important the type of cost criteria is in obtaining good performance.
 Second, it demonstrates how useful class distinction is as a cost criteria for generating a compact subspace for adaptation.